stephencweiss/stephencharlesweiss.com/content/blog/2019-05-31/variables-interchangeable-react-components.md

 # Create A Mask

-Wanting to find a better way, I found that creating what I’m calling a “mask” worked quite well.
+Wanting to find a better way, I found that creating what I'm calling a “mask” worked quite well.

 By mask, all I mean is that my `LabelPosition` is the outward appearance for any of my actual components, which are still controlled by the same switch logic.